pentestgeek/phishing-frenzy/README.md

 ### Ruby on Rails Configuration

-Make sure app/config/database.yaml file is properly configured or the rake tasks will fail.
-The database.yaml file will tell your rails application how to properly authenticate to database server and access the database.
+Make sure app/config/database.yml file is properly configured or the rake tasks will fail.
+The database.yml file will tell your rails application how to properly authenticate to database server and access the database.
 If either of the rake tasks fail, it will render Phishing Frenzy worthless, so ensure the rake tasks are completed successfully before continuing on.

+Ensure that you are in the root of the rails application before running any rake commands.  rake commands will most certainly fail to run because of the required approot/Rakefile required.

+Before you chmod these files, you may be required to create the log directory or even the development.log file if the rails application has never been started.

 	$sudo chmod 0666 /var/www/phishing-frenzy/log/development.log
 	$sudo chmod 0666 /var/www/phishing-frenzy/db/schema.rb